Climate Pledge Arena: KeyArena after the Sonics

 Conversely, in February 2012, SB Nation columnist Travis Hughes said that while it made "too much sense" for the NHL not to put a team in Seattle in the future, KeyArena was completely unsuitable even as a temporary facility due to the same problems with sight lines that ultimately forced the Thunderbirds to move out.
 Hughes wrote that even one year of NHL hockey in an arena where half the lower bowl sat unused would be "just unacceptable."
 He argued that the situation would be even worse than what the Coyotes faced at America West Arena, their original home in Phoenix.
 When the Coyotes played there from 1996 to 2003, they had to deal with seats where part of the ice could not be seen at all, forcing them to curtain off several thousand seats in the upper level.

 League officials later hinted that a new arena would have to be in place before a new or relocated NHL team came to Seattle.
 During the 2012 All-Star Weekend, Bettman said that while Seattle was a good fit for the NHL, "there's no building."
 Deputy Commissioner Bill Daly said that KeyArena would be "a difficult arena for hockey" due to the large number of obstructed-view seats.

 In February 2012, KING 5 reporter Chris Daniels said an NBA team could also use KeyArena as a temporary home.

 In July 2012, at a public town hall meeting debating Chris Hansen's proposed NBA/NHL arena in downtown Seattle, anti-arena proponents wanted to "re-explore" using KeyArena instead of the proposed site downtown.

-Starting in 2014, American video game developer Valve began hosting The International Dota 2 eSports tournaments at the venue, which have since featured prize pools of over $20 million.
+From 2014 to 2017, American video game developer Valve hosted The International, the world championship for Dota 2 eSports, at the venue, which featured prize pools of over $20 million in 2016 and 2017.
+TI returned to the venue in 2023.